Feature SSO Token

 Token Validation

-- Ensuring the token audience matches the feature provider
+- Verify the audience matches the feature provider

 Signature Verification